 Or you can create a natural cleaning solution by adding 1 tablespoon of Dr. Bonner’s liquid soap and 30 drops of essential oil in a 2 cup spray bottle.
 Lemon essential oil is just $8 for 10ml (Plant Therapy); Tea Tree Essential oil is $7 (Plant Therapy).
 So one batch of all-purpose spray cleaner is around $1.25, with these potent antibacterials, anti-fungal essential oils.
 You just need to add a good-quality glass spray bottle for all your cleaning needs.

 Using essential oils can help you meet your New Year’s goals of living a healthier lifestyle, getting out of debt, and having more money for the special family times and vacations you plan for this year.

 Grab my Book and start using essential oils to save more money every single day!

 The Beginners’ Book of Essential Oils is the answer to the question, “Where do I even start?”
 Explore your first 10 essential oils and learn to use them with confidence, with over 80 recipes for health, beauty, and cleaning products.
-Written with the beginner or intermediate essential oil user in mind.
+Written with the beginner or intermediate user in mind.

-This essential oils guide sifts through the hype and confusion and gives you the knowledge and confidence you need to safely explore 10 foundational essential oils, without needing to spend hundreds of dollars just to begin.
+This guide sifts through the hype and confusion and gives you the knowledge and confidence you need to safely explore 10 foundational essential oils, without needing to spend hundreds of dollars just to begin.

 Written by an herbalist not an essential oils marketer, so you can trust that the information is based on real botanical research and experience and not marketing hype.